bendalab/audian/README.md

   - [ ] Add destination list to Buffered data.
     Use these for smarter updates of buffers.
   - [ ] Traces should be hideable and assignable to plots.
+  - [ ] TraceItems should get color and line width from data objects.
   - [ ] Test this plugin interface with
     - [ ] Subtract common mean
     - [ ] Logarithmic and high-pass filtered envelope